pingcap/tidb/docs/adding_tz_env.md

 ## Abstract

 When it comes to time-related calculation, it is hard for the distributed system.
-This proposal tries to resolve two problems: 1. timezone maybe inconsisten across multiple `TiDB` instance, 2. performance degradation casued by pushing `System` down to `TiKV`.
+This proposal tries to resolve two problems: 1. timezone may be inconsistent across multiple `TiDB` instance, 2. performance degradation casued by pushing `System` down to `TiKV`.
 The impact of this proposal is changing the way of `TiDB` inferring system's timezone name.
 Before this proposal, the default timezone name pushed down to TiKV is `System` when session's timezone is not set.
 After this, TiDB evaluates system's timezone name via `TZ` environment variable and then pushes the real name down to `TiKV` rather than `System`.

 ## Background